ARGUMENTATION STUDIES:

 Whately R., Elements of Rhetoric Comprising an Analysis of the Laws of Moral Evidence and of Persuasion, with Rules for Argumentative Composition and Elocution, 1828.

-Actually, Toulmin and Perelman both break with a modern tradition and establish a new foundation in the treatment of the concept of argument.
+In fact, both Toulmin and Perelman both break with a modern tradition and establish a new foundation in the treatment of the concept of argument.

-3.1 A key date, 1958
+3.1 A Key Date, 1958

 Chaïm Perelman, Lucie Olbrechts-Tyteca, 1958, Traité de l’Argumentation.
 La Nouvelle Rhétorique = 1969, The New Rhetoric — A Treatise on Argumentation.